Aqila-Farahmand/offline_chatbot_app/README.md

 - Generate `firebase_options.dart` via `flutterfire configure` _or_ copy your Google-service files into each platform directory (`GoogleService-Info.plist`, `google-services.json`).

-**⚠️ Security Note:** Firebase configuration files contain API keys and should not be committed to version control.
+**Security Note:** Firebase configuration files contain API keys and should not be committed to version control.
 See [Firebase Security Setup Guide](docs/FIREBASE_SECURITY_SETUP.md) for secure configuration management.

 ---